Business waste service terms and conditions

 The Customer shall not sell or in any way part possession of the Bin(s), use them for any other purpose than the storage of waste and/or recyclate or allow them to be used by any other person or at any other premises.

-The Customer shall on 1 April in each year throughout the period of the agreement complete a ‘Duty of Care Waste Transfer Note’ using the Environment Agency’s online facilities and in accordance with the guidance provided by the Council.
+The Customer shall on 1 April in each year throughout the period of the agreement complete a ‘Duty of Care Waste Transfer Note’ using an approved method.
 The customer shall at its own expense keep the Bin(s) clean and, where a bin(s) is provided for recycling only, keep this uncontaminated by non-recyclable materials

 The Customer shall ensure that:

 - The Council has access to the Premises at all reasonable times (collections take place between 0630 hours and 1700 hours);

 - That the Bin(s) are presented for emptying on nominated collection days in the location as outlined by the Risk Assessment;